lminy/ctf-writeups/2017/qualifiers/appSys/Pr1s0n Br34k/README.md

 /bin/cat flag.txt

 (Since I can not try this anymore it would be nice to hear from another group who tried this.)

+Response :

+Yes it is possible, you can open a new shell (with no sed restriction) with :

+$SHELL

+and then just load the environment variables with :

+export PATH=$PATH:/usr/sbin:/usr/bin:/sbin:/bin

+then to get the flag :

+cat flag.txt